lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-04-20-Why-constructive.md

 * Nonsensical (e.g. applying constructive methods to classical analysis)

 Related work might be criticised simply because it is not constructive.
-If you ask why, the response will leave you in no doubt that "constructive" is simply better, in a tone laden with moral condescension.
-You are lucky to be allowed in the same room with them.
+If one asks why, the response is typically that "constructive" is simply better, in a tone laden with moral condescension.
+But it isn't actually better without specific reasons, especially since the original philosophical basis for intuitionism has been jettisoned.
+The new Constructivism looks a lot like the old Formalism.

 And yet there are plenty of situations where constructive reasoning really does yield concrete dividends.
 One example is [synthetic computability theory](https://www.sciencedirect.com/science/article/pii/S1571066106001861) (also available [here](http://math.andrej.com/data/synthetic.pdf)):